 You not only gain a wide perspective on social trends, you also emerge with highly valued research and analytical skills, which can broaden your career opportunities.
 A social science background is often seen as a stepping-stone into the communications, public relations, and media industries, as well as careers in social services or human resources.

 If you’re curious about how society functions, how cultures are formed, and how societal structures are defined, sociology is the social and behavioral science that suits you.

-A popular discipline due to its broad career applications, a bachelor’s degree program in Sociology is a comprehensive exploration of society through everything from class to gender, to religion and race.
+A popular discipline due to its broad career applications, a bachelor’s degree program in sociology is a comprehensive exploration of society through everything from class to gender, to religion and race.
 Your research and critical analysis will allow you to evaluate and posit solutions to society’s greatest challenges.

 In addition to studying Social Theory and Problems, courses in the sociology degree program also cover elements of psychology and social science, giving you knowledge in a broad range of social and behavioral sciences.

+Critical thinking, problem solving, and understanding what makes people tick-- these skills are not only needed in today's world, but also broadly applicable.
+To one extent or another, organizations from government agencies, to marketing firms, to major corporations all require an understanding of human behavior in order to execute their missions effectively.
 More and more, organizations are looking for employees who are able to predict the actions of others, or who can apply their skills in negotiations, research, data analysis, and human resources exercises.

 With understanding comes empathy, and when you have a social and behavioral science background, you are often called upon to put your mind to work solving challenges great and small.